NOVEMBER 13 - 16 2025

 ESCAPE YOUR COMFORT ZONE

-In the beginning, Mentors assign teams a genre, line of dialogue, and prop that they must incorporate into 3-5 minute original narrative film!
+Mentors assign teams a genre, line of dialogue, and prop they must incorporate into a 3-5 minute original narrative film!

 WIN AWARDS + CASH PRIZES

-Teams have the opportunity to win four cash prizes for Adrenaline: Jury Selection, Mentor Selection, Audience Award, and Actors Award.
+Teams can win four cash prizes for Adrenaline: Jury Selection, Audience Award, Mentor Award, and Actors Award.

 LEARN FROM FILM INDUSTRY MENTORS

-Mentors assist teams, all the way from the storyboard to the editing chair!
+Mentors assist teams throughout the process, from the storyboard to cinematography to the editing chair!

 • Teams consist of 3 people.